Reneechang17/Backend_project-Restaurant-Management_Golang/README.md

 - database: Set up database connection and configuration
 - helpers: JWT token functions

-### [Key Features✅]
+### [Key Features]
-- 🌟Scalable Backend Architecture: Tailored to meet the diverse needs of complex business logics with a focus on scalability and ease of maintenance.
+- Scalable Backend Architecture: Tailored to meet the diverse needs of complex business logics with a focus on scalability and ease of maintenance.
-- 🌟REST APIs: Constructed with **Gin**, providing CURD operations and handling workflows such as order processing and payment transactions.
+- REST APIs: Constructed with **Gin**, providing CURD operations and handling workflows such as order processing and payment transactions.
-- 🌟Advanced Data Management: Utilized MongoDB's **aggregation** features for efficient relationship mapping.
+- Advanced Data Management: Utilized MongoDB's **aggregation** features for efficient relationship mapping.
 - 🌟Secure Authentication System: Used **JWT** for authentication, featuring secure token lifecycle management with generation, validation, and refresh functions.

 ### MongoDB Aggregation capabilities